remogatto/gospeccy/README.md

 # Key bindings

-    Host computer   Zx Spectrum
+    Host computer   ZX Spectrum
     ---------------------------
     CTRL            SYMBOL SHIFT
     LEFT SHIFT      CAPS SHIFT
     [a-z0-9]        [A-Z0-9]
     SPACE           SPACE

-For more info about keybindings see <tt>spectrum/keyboard.go</tt>
+For more info about key bindings see <tt>spectrum/keyboard.go</tt>

 # Proprietary games and system ROM

 Generally, games/programs are protected by copyright so none of them is included in GoSpeccy.
 BTW, you can find tons of games for the ZX Spectrum on the Internet.
-The 48k system ROM can be freely distributed so it's included in the GoSpeccy distribution.
+The system ROM for Spectrum 48k can be freely distributed and so it's included in the GoSpeccy distribution.

 # Convention over Configuration